-"REPENTANCE" Writing upon some themes is optoinal with the writer.
+Writing upon some themes is optoinal with the writer.
 He may or may not discuss them as circumstances demand.
 But writing upon the subject of repentance is a prime necessity.
 Repentance is as old as sin, because sin calls for and demands repentance.
 Had there been no sin there would have been no repentance or necessity for it.
 The only way to get rid of the guilt and consequences of sin is through repentance.
 While repentance cannot change the nature of the sinful act it can abet its terrible consequences.
 In view of its prominence in the Gospel of the Saviour, we are not at all surprised at the emphasis placed upon repentance.
 It seems to be the burden of John's preaching: his was, "Repent ye: for the kingdom of Heaven is at hand."
 Jesus taught it repeatedly by precept, parable and exhortation.
 His warning is "Except ye repent, ye shall all likewise perish."
-It was a part of the great commission.
-"Thus it is written, and thus it behooved Christ to suffer, and to rise from the dead the third day, and that repentance and remission of sins should be preached in his name among all nations beginning at Jerusalem," Paul declared "The times of this ignorance God winked at, but now commandeth all men everywhere to repent."
-Peter reasoned "The Lord is not slack concerning his promise as some men count slackness: but is ber believed and turned unto the Lord."
-Acts 11: longsuffering to us-ward, not willing that any ance."
+It was a part of the great commis-"Thus it is written, and thus it behooved sion.
+Christ to suffer, and to rise from the dead the third day, and that repentance and remission of sins should be preached in his name among all nations beginning at Jerusalem," Paul declared "The times of this ignorance God winked at, but now commandeth all men everywhere to repent."
+Peter reasoned "The Lord is not slack concerning his promise as some men count slackness: but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance."
 It has been called "Goddess of the erring," whose tearful voice is ever whispering; "Salvation from sin," not in sin.

 May I ask the question, What is repentance?
 It would be well to give a definition of the word Repentance.
 Usually the shortest definition given is the best.
 A. B. Lipscomb said: "It is a change of will caused by sorrow for sin and leading to a reformation in life."
 Webster says repentance is "contrition, or sorrow for sin."
 Some may tell you that repentance is "sorrow" but this is not an adequate definition.
-Sorrow is a constituent part of But the Greek word expressing the will of God repentance, but because a part of a thing, it is not concerning us in our repentance, uniformly in the equal to the whole.
-It is inaccurate to say that New Testament, denotes a change for the better. sorrow is repentance.
+Sorrow is a constituent part of repentance, but because a part of a thing, it is not equal to the whole.
+It is inaccurate to say that sorrow is repentance.
 It is said that sorrow is the first step toward repentance, this, I believe, but not of every kind of sorrow.
 Paul in (II Cor.
 7:10) mentioned two kinds of sorrow.
 "For godly sorrow worketh repentance to salvation not to be repented of, but the sorrow of this world worketh death."
-It seems to me that the sorrow of the world has no real depth.
+It scems to me that the sorrow of the world has no real depth.
 It could not be sorrow for sin, but possibly, sorrow provoked by the penal consequences of sin, Such as Judas who confessed that he was sorry because he had sold his Lord, and betrayed innocent blood, but was it godly sorrow?
-Nay; godly sorrow leads to repentance, not suicide.
+Nay; godly sorrow leads to repent-ance, not suicide.
 This is an example of sorrow of the world, it worketh death.